syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ---
 layout: post
 title: Getting Started | Button | WPF | Syncfusion
-description: Learn here about how to add WPF Button control to an application and its basic functionality.
+description: Learn how to add WPF Button (ButtonAdv) control and its basic features like image sizing options and size modes to an application here.
 platform: wpf
 control: ButtonAdv
 documentation: ug
 ----

-# Getting Started
+# Getting Started with Button

 This section provides an overview of how to work with Button control.
 It describes the control structure, the control initialization  and the image setting to the control.